jpett/fuzzy-octo-archer/README.md

 # octo-archer
 An animated one page website template.

 So i got bored and decided to make a one page website template.

-Its not much and it comes with very few stylings out of the box.
+A few stylings out of the box, basic typography, basic forms. (images and more to come).

 It does however have the ability to add as many pages as you like(within reason).